bernedom/bernedom.github.io/_posts/2018-02-05-selection_statements-with-initializers.md

 ---
 layout: post
-title: Write C++ code easier with initializers in selection statements
+title: initializers in selection statements - smarter coding in C++17
-thumbnail: images/logo_bbv_thumb.png
+thumbnail: images/cpp_logo.png
 ---

 **C++ is hard!** Luckily the new standards brought some features and tools to make writing C++ easier.
 Selection statements with initializers are one of these small-but-nice features that make our coding-life easier.